-- f- Invest all or part of the Company's moveable property or real estate properties in different sectors as it deems appropriate in accordance with governing laws and resolutions. - g- Merge with, incorporate or participate in incorporating and subscribing for shares in companies, buy and sell companies, shares and support them in any form in line with the Company's objectives as per applicable laws. - h- Utilize the financial surpluses available with the Company through investing the same m financial portfolios managed by specialized companies and entities.
+- e.
+Act as valuer or appraiser in insurance industry and agent for insurance or reinsurance companies to perform all activities that are consistent with the Islamic Sharia after obtaining the necessary licenses. - f.
+Invest all or part of the Company's moveable property or real estate properties in different sectors as it deems appropriate in accordance with governing laws and resolutions. - g.
+Merge with, incorporate or participate in incorporating and subscribing for shares in companies, buy and sell companies, shares and support them in any form in line with the Company's objectives as per applicable laws. - h.
+Utilize the financial surpluses available with the Company through investing the same m financial portfolios managed by specialized companies and entities.